xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### Secure High-speed Data Center/Cloud interconnect and large Regional Hub/Branch router
 ![Screenshot 2024-12-24 at 5.08.50 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-24 at 5.08.50 PM.png)

-The requirements for securing the connection of multiple data center and cloud links typically target a smaller amount of links, while requiring the highest level of bandwidth requirements.
-Sometimes called data center interconnect (DCI), WAN MACsec is an ideal encryption solution for interconnecting data center or multilocation cloud environments.
+Securing the connections of multiple data centers and cloud environments typically involves meeting the highest levels of bandwidth requirements on a smaller number of links.
+WAN MACsec, sometimes called data center interconnect (DCI), is the ideal encryption solution for such settings.

-The backhauling of remote branch sites for government, enterprise, or commercial organizations is critical to any business.
-In the consumer space, this can be important for remote stores and point-of-sale kiosks, and in the enterprise and government space, it is crucial for remote agencies and offices.
+Backhauling remote branch sites is critical to the success of many commercial, enterprise, and government organizations.
+In the consumer space, backhauling is important for remote stores and point-of-sale kiosks.
+In the government space, it is crucial for the operation of remote agencies and offices.

 **Understanding the Cisco 8711-32FH-M Naming Logic**